 If you are a beginner finding your way into the personal training world, you might want to start by working for a fitness club to get experience before heading out in the industry with your own brand.
 Here are some of the employment opportunities for you to work:

 Commercial Gyms: Successful personal trainers get plenty of experience working for a local gym as these gyms constantly hire personal trainers for their facility.
 NPTI works with 24-hour fitness, Crunch fitness to name a few.
 Does not matter where you would love to work.
 NPTI will assist you.

 Hospitals or Wellness Centers: Many hospitals employ personal trainers to help their patients recover from a condition or illness.
 Graduating from NPTI Florida (Orlando/Tampa) can help you secure a fitness position at one of our local hospitals.

 Self-Employed: Once you have completed our 600-hour personal training program.
 You may have the fiscal resources to open your own small private training facility.
 NPTI Florida can help you with the site selection and local license process.

 Do you have a passion for helping other people attain a healthy lifestyle?
 Would you like to be a professional personal trainer and have a high-income career?
 If the answer is yes, you need to attend NPTI Florida (Orlando/Tampa) and receive your Diploma.
-To have a career in personal training, getting certified from a Licensed personal training school is critical.
+Successful personal trainers get certified from a licensed personal training school.
 Remember, education is the foundation of your fitness career.
 It also proves to your clients that you are a professional and committed to the industry.